 When you get a ride request from UberX, accept it and then, before initiating navigation, switch to Lyft to go offline.
 Then switch back to Uber and initiate your navigation to the passenger.

 The nice thing about the Uber app is that it makes it very easy to get back to the Uber Partner app when you have a ride request.
 It does this by using a little tab on the left hand side that overlays whatever your current app is.
-In this case, that would be navigation.
+On the iphone Uber sends a notification (make sure notifications for the Uber Partner app are enabled) when you receive a request.
 Once you are getting near your destination, hit that tab to return to the Uber Partner app to get the exact location.

 Once you arrive, hit arrive.
 While waiting for the rider, note whether they have input the destination.
 If they haven’t, be ready to get the info from the passenger and be ready to enter it so you can start navigation.